thoth-station/storages/README.rst

 In each deployment, an automatic knowledge `graph backup cronjob
 <https://github.com/thoth-station/graph-backup-job>`__ is run, usually once a
 day.
-Results of automatic backups are stored on Ceph - you can find them in ``s3://<bucket-name>/<prefix>/<deployment-name>/graph-backup/pg_dump-<timestamp>.sql``.
+Results of automatic backups are stored in the S3 store - you can find them in ``s3://<bucket-name>/<prefix>/<deployment-name>/graph-backup/pg_dump-<timestamp>.sql``.
 Refer to deployment configuration for expansion of parameters in the path.